Enalye/grimoire/docs/index.md

 ```

 Each case contains a potentially blocking operation, the first non-blocking operation case is run.
-The default case is optional, but without one, the select statement is a blocking operation, otherwise the default case will execute if when others are blocked.
+The default case is optional, but without one, the select statement will be a blocking operation, otherwise the default case will execute when others are blocked.

 ```cpp
 select